The Neighborhood's Tichina Arnold Is The Queen Of Black Sitcoms

 Martin was one of the key shows in a Black sitcom renaissance that occurred in the late ‘90s and early aughts.
 But as the popularity of this specific television genre has ebbed and flowed, Arnold has kept up with its pace.
 After Martin, she snagged a recurring role on the TV One series, One on One starring Kyla Pratt.
 She then dominated Everybody Hates Chris as Rochelle, Chris Rock’s no-nonsense mother.
 In 2014, she joined the cast of the LeBron James-produced sitcom Survivor's Remorse on Starz.
 Now Arnold has teamed up with another comedy legend, Cedric the Entertainer, as the co-star of the CBS comedy The Neighborhood.
 In her latest role, Arnold plays Tina Butler, a homeowner in a Black neighborhood who has to adjust when a white family moves into the house next door.

-I had the honour of speaking with Arnold about why The Neighborhood is the show America needs right now, what’s still missing for women of colour in the television industry, and what she thinks about the evolution of Black sitcoms as the reigning queen of the genre.
+I had the honor of speaking with Arnold about why The Neighborhood is the show the country needs right now, what’s still missing for women of color in the television industry, and what she thinks about the evolution of Black sitcoms as the reigning queen of the genre.
 See what she had to say right here.

 Refinery29: So on average walking around in public, how often are you called Pam?